maglub/piLogger/README.txt

 cp ~/piLogger/etc/capture.conf ~/piLogger/etc/graph.default.conf

+6) Refresh the cache files

+~/piLogger/bin/refreshCaches

-6) And lastly, set up cron so that you log and create the caches at a regular basis
+7) And lastly, set up cron so that you log and create the caches at a regular basis

 (crontab -l 2>/dev/null ;cat ~/piLogger/etc/cron/crontab.txt ) | crontab -